brisksale/brisk-control/README.md

 # algebraicTypes
-algebraicTypes according to fantasy land specs and built with ramda and future makes composible types that are easy to use
+algebraicTypes according to fantasy land specs and built with ramda and sanctuary makes composible types that are easy to use

 > `npm i brisksale-algebraic-types --save`